FranDepascuali/extensions-ts/README.md

 2. Extensions are inherently linked to the existence of the entity they extend (without embodying an entity themselves).
 3. An entity should be represented by a type from the type system.
 4. Extensions are named as the pluralized version of the entity extended.
+5. Extension functions can either:
-5. Extensions always receive the extended entity as their first parameter, along with any additional parameters.
+   1. receive the extended entity as their first parameter, along with any additional parameters.
+   2. Compute a value (i.e: `Numbers.maxValue()`)
-6. Extensions should call upon other extensions when appropriate, emphasizing behaviors as extensions wherever feasible.
+6. Extensions can call other extensions when appropriate, modelling behaviors as extensions wherever possible.
 7. Extensions should be pure, ensuring that every function is a transformation without side effects.
 8. Extensions can utilize properties or functions previously defined in the entity they extend.

 These guidelines ensure that extensions are self-contained, isolated, shareable, and testable by definition.